Disclaimer

 • Female Poms are independent and stubborn.
 This is due to their strong-willed temperament.

 • Female Poms are territorial and need to be socialized.
-Otherwise, they may get too protective over their favorite person in the family.
+Otherwise, they may get too protective over their favorite family member.

-• Both the male and female Poms are incredibly affectionate and loyal to their families, and they’re not aggressive.
+• The male and female Poms are incredibly affectionate and loyal to their families, and they’re not aggressive.

 • Females love to exercise their dominance, and they love to get away with doing their own thing.